-Opened in late November 2020 by the talented family behind Oceanique (just up the road at Adelaide Sailing Club, West Beach), these guys sure seem to know a thing or two about quality hospitality offerings.
+The kiosk opened in late November 2020 by the talented family also behind local venues West Beach Patisserie & Eatery at the Big4 West Beach Parks and Oceanique at Adelaide Sailing Club.
+Fair to say these guys sure seem to know a thing or two about quality hospitality offerings.

-So what can you expect here?
-Well, exceptional coffee for starters.
+What will you find here?
 Currently grinding and brewing beans from local roaster Presstwood Coffee.
-We’re here for it, it was good.
-Some traditional milkshakes and thickshakes, smothies, juices and a nice little selection of sweet and savory items like toasted sambos and croissants, along with cakes, muffins (or fancy friand’s perhaps?) make up the small but adequate food selection.
-Oh yeah and cookies that almost made our eyes roll back in our heads.
-Last thing, a *noteworthy mention* to the soft serve ice cream cones, generously covered in sprinkles.
+We’re here for it, it is very good.
+Some traditional milkshakes and thickshakes, smoothies, juices and a nice little selection of sweet and savory items like toasted sambos and croissants, along with cakes, muffins make up the small but adequate food selection.
+There is also an ice cream freezer.

 About the Tram: AKA Adelaide’s Red Rattler sits proudly on this site.
 Dating back to the late 1920’s the first tram ran between Glenelg and Victoria Square.
 Our Tram network was more extensive back in those days and in the 1930’s Adelaide had some 311 trams making up the fleet.
 This tram carried 64 people seated, and more standing.

 Get this – my kids were blown away – this tram has a sliding door dividing the tram cart into two sections.
 Why?
 Sign of the times, back in the 1930’s men and women rode separately.

 The Tram Side Kiosk is a short 100m stroll to the brilliant and popular new Wigley Reserve Playground, including toilets and BBQ Facilities.
 At the time of writing this little biz is open Wednesday through Sunday from 7am.